timokae/ma-node/README.md

 mkdir run
 ```

-Download a binary from Github
+Download the binary for your operating system (mac/linux) from Github
 https://github.com/timokae/ma-node/releases/latest and place the binary file inside the created folder `run` and rename the binary to `node-app`

-If you want to build the binary yourself
+If you want to build the binary yourself.
+Inside the `ma-node` folder
 1. Run `cargo build --release`
-2. Copy the binary into the app folder `cp target/release/node-app run`
+2. Copy the binary into the run folder `cp target/release/node-app run`

-Copy the state folder to the run directory with
+Copy the state folder into the `run` directory with
 ```bash
 cp -rf state run/
 ```